mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 XXX add sample details.

 I'll add in some code snippets for how I ran this analysis so you can recreate at home with your own data too.
-If you aren't interested and just want to see some results then feel free to [skip ahead](#Results)
+If you aren't interested and just want to see some results then feel free to [skip ahead](#results).

+---

+# Methods

 ## Basecall